alxcube/di-container/README.md

 }
 ```

-Then pass the keys of the single type and the corresponding array to the
+Then pass the keys of the single type and the corresponding array type to the
 `createArrayResolver()` method:

 ```ts